-- 4. to create or permit any charges or lien, or dispose off on any encumbered assets; - 5. to amend its MOA and AOA; - 6. to alter its capital structure, or buy-back, cancel, purchase, or otherwise acquire any share capital; - 7. to effect a change of ownership or control, or management of the Company; - 8. to enter into long term contractual obligations directly affecting the financial position of the Company; - 9. to borrow or obtain credit facilities from any bank or financial institution; - 10. to undertake any guarantee obligations on behalf of any other company; - 11. to change its practice with regard to the remuneration of Directors; - 12. to compound, or realise any of its book debts and loan receivables including gold loan receivables or do anything whereby recovery of the same may be impeded, delayed, or prevented; - 13. to enter into any transaction with its affiliates or transfer any funds to any group or associate concern; and - 14. to make any major investments by way of deposits, loans, share capital, etc. in any manner.
+- 1. to declare and/ or pay dividend to any of its shareholders whether equity or preference, during any financial year unless our Company has paid to the lender the dues payable by our Company in that year; - 2. to undertake or permit any merger, amalgamation or compromise with its shareholders, creditors or effect any scheme of amalgamation or reconstruction; - 3. to create or permit any charges or lien, or dispose off on any encumbered assets; - 4. to amend its MOA and AOA; - 5. to alter its capital structure, or buy-back, cancel, purchase, or otherwise acquire any share capital; - 6. to effect a change of ownership or control, or management of the Company; - 7. to enter into long term contractual obligations directly affecting the financial position of the Company; - 8. to borrow or obtain credit facilities from any bank or financial institution; - 9. to undertake any guarantee obligations on behalf of any other company; - 10. to change its practice with regard to the remuneration of Directors; - 11. to compound, or realise any of its book debts and loan receivables including gold loan receivables or do anything whereby recovery of the same may be impeded, delayed, or prevented; - 12. to enter into any transaction with its affiliates or transfer any funds to any group or associate concern; and - 13. to make any major investments by way of deposits, loans, share capital, etc. in any manner.